singh-inder/supabase-automated-self-host/readme.md

 ## Prerequisites

-- **A Linux Machine with docker installed**: This can be a server or any personal computer running Linux with at least 1 GB RAM and 25 GB Disk space. **The script has been tested only on Linux.**
+- **A Linux Machine with docker installed**: This can be a server or any personal computer running Linux with at least 1 GB RAM and 25 GB Disk space. **The script has been tested only on Linux/WSL.**

 - **Own Domain**: A domain name is required only if you're going to expose supabase dashboard to the internet.
 Otherwise you can access the dashboard locally (more on this in setup instructions)

 ## Setup Instructions

+If you prefer a visual guide, check out this video where I deploy a self hosted supabase instance with Authelia for 2FA to AWS in a few minutes:

 [![Self-Host Supabase with 2FA and Caddy](https://imgur.com/mCM0ZRG.jpeg)](https://www.youtube.com/watch?v=XhTBCGb0rTM "Self-Host Supabase with 2FA and Caddy - Just Run One Script!")